niv/neverwinter.nim/README.md

 * `nwn_resman_extract`: Pull files from resman into directory.
 * `nwn_resman_cat`: Pull file(s) from resman and pipe them to stdout.
 * `nwn_resman_diff`: Diffs two resman views (for language support).
+* `nwn_net`: A utility providing some network-related helpers, like querying servers.

 All utilities write their working output to stdout, and any library- or tool- related logging goes to stderr.
 You can turn on debug logging with `--verbose`,